zhengxwen/HIBAG/README.md

 ## Changes in v1.2.5

 * optimize the calculation of hamming distance using SSE2 and hardware POPCNT instructions if available
-	* hardware POPCNT: 2x speedup, compared to the implementation in v1.2.4
+* hardware POPCNT: 2.4x speedup for large-scale data, compared to the implementation in v1.2.4
-	* SSE2 instructions: 1.3x speedup, compared to the implementation in v1.2.4
+* SSE2 instructions: 1.5x speedup for large-scale data, compared to the implementation in v1.2.4

 ## Features